lenosr/markdown-portfolio/_includes/04-lists.md

-I am a motivated learner, goal-oriented Computing professional providing high quality solutions to clients from private and public sector for ten years.
+I am a motivated learner, goal-oriented professional providing high quality solutions to clients from private and public sector for ten years.

 I have developed projects across different industries (investment management, aerospace research, fintech).

+I work at the intersection of statistics, math, computing, data science, finance and engineering

 I am currently interested in: